Logo Icon

 Answer: B

 Q5.
-A chord is drawn inside a circle, such that the length of the chord is equal to the radius of the circle.
+A chord is drawn inside a circle such that the length of the chord is equal to the circle's radius.
 Now, two circles are drawn, one on each side of the chord, each touching the chord at its midpoint and the original circle.
 Let k be the ratio of the areas of the bigger inscribed circle and the smaller inscribed circle, then k equals

 • a) (2 + √3)